siangjun2/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutorPal home folder.
+**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutorPal home folder.

 **Q**: Can I back up my data?<br>
 **A**: Yes.
 Simply copy the data folder (containing addressbook.json) to another location.